r146023/Avery/CONTRIBUTING.md

   package.json
 ```

-_Note: The code for rendering Preact on the server lives in another repo and is a completely separate npm package.
-It can be found here: [https://github.com/preactjs/preact-render-to-string](https://github.com/preactjs/preact-render-to-string)_
+_Note: The code for rendering Avery on the server lives in another repo and is a completely separate npm package.
+It can be found here: [https://github.com/averyjs/avery-render-to-string](https://github.com/averyjs/avery-render-to-string)_

 ### What does `mangle.json` do?